dgrinenko/google-cloud/docs/BigQueryExecute-action.md

 **Table Name**: The table to store the query results in.
 If not specified, the results will not be stored.

-**UseCache**: Specifies whether to use cache when executing the query.
+**Use Cache**: Specifies whether to look for the result in the query cache.
+The query cache is a best-effort cache that will be flushed whenever tables in the query are modified.

 **Job Location**: Location of the job.
 It must match the location of the dataset specified in the query.

-Defaults to 'US'
+**Set As Arguments**: Whether to set the results of the first row as arguments.

 **Service Account File Path**: Path on the local file system of the service account key used for authorization.
 Can be set to 'auto-detect' when running on a Dataproc cluster.